DankJugal/Zyncronous_1.0.1/README.md

 | `DATABASE_URL` | Neon DB Link |

 ## Stripe Setup
 Activate a Webhook on the YOUR_DEPLOYMENT_URL/api/webhook/ following link while testing on a deployed environment.
-Also you can choose proxy for web scraping a snippet of code is attached to do so, you can use BROWSERLESS for the following.
+Also you can choose proxy for web scraping, a snippet of code is attached to do so, you can use BROWSERLESS for the following.